 WHS Act: Breaches & Consequences

-A Category 1, the most severe, identifies reckless conduct that exposes an individual to a risk of death or serious injury or illness.
-Despite the risk of injury associated with many ‘dangerous’ professions, it is expected that appropriate WHS actions are taken to eliminate or minimise these dangers.
-If recklessness or ignorance lead to incompliance, court rulings in the past have resulted in lengthy investigations and heavy fines.
+The most severe identifies reckless conduct that exposes an individual to a risk of death or serious injury or illness.
+If recklessness or ignorance leads to incompliance, court rulings in the past have resulted in lengthy investigations and heavy fines.

-A Category 3, identifies a failure to comply to WHS duty that does not include recklessness and death of serious injury or illness.
+Identifies a failure to comply with WHS duty that does not include recklessness and death or serious injury or illness.
 This is the least severe, evidently corresponding to the least severe consequences.

 For any assistance with anything regarding Risk, WHS and Risk Management, please contact us at ABILITY GROUP.